What is Microsoft Windows Code Signing Certificate?

 • Sectigo Code Signing Certificate

-Sectigo Code Signing Certificate is trusted by Microsoft and its platform there used for code signing Microsoft office and VBA, Microsoft Authenticode, Microsoft Windows hardware Dev Center, Microsoft Office 365, Microsoft Kernel Mode Code Signing, and Microsoft IoT.
+Sectigo Code Signing Certificate is trusted by Microsoft and its platform there used for code signing Microsoft Office and VBA, Microsoft Authenticode, Microsoft Windows hardware Dev Center, Microsoft Office 365, Microsoft Kernel Mode Code Signing, and Microsoft IoT.

 • Comodo Code Signing Certificate